CLPena/travel-tracker/pull_request_template.md

 ### Why is this change required?
 What problem does it solve?

 ### Were there any challenges that arose while implementing this feature?
-If so, how were the addressed?
+If so, how were they addressed?

 ### Files modified: